- 8-day tour to the west of Ireland from Dublin

 - Travel to County Cork, stopping at attractions like the Rock of Cashel and Blarney

-- Arrange additional optional activities with your guide, such as a trip to the UNESCO World Heritage-listed Skellig Islands
+- Arrange additional optional activities with your guide

 - Get to know Dingle, the tiny village that boasts more than 50 lively Irish pubs

 What You Can Expect

 With an expert local guide, passionate about the Irish countryside, culture and people, visit Ireland’s Atlantic Coast, taking in all the spectacular windswept sights around the Beara Peninsula.
 Spend two days following the Ring of Kerry route around Iveragh Peninsula and discover exactly what draws people to this area of unsurpassed natural beauty.
 Find white, sandy beaches lapped by the crashing waves of the Atlantic, tumbling waterfalls and deep forests.